yashmishra23/Credit-Score-Prediction_202401100300285/README.md

 🔹 Credit Card Companies → Setting credit limits
 🔹 Insurance Companies → Assessing financial reliability of customers 🔹 Employers → Financial background checks

-Would you like a dataset example or a step-by-step solution approach next?